Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat

 \subsection{Physics-Model-Based Control of Soft Continuum Robots}

-In the context of model-driven control of \acp{scr}, \textit{discrete}, \textit{geometric}, or \textit{continuum-mechanical} models are typically employed. \textit{Discrete} methods have been shown to offer fast prediction and can be used to calculate and consider wrenches along the body.
-However, due to their discrete nature, they are not as accurate as continuum-mechanical models for elastic structures and require extensive system identification~\cite{alessi_rod_2024}.
+In the context of physics-model-based control of \acp{scr}, \textit{discrete}, \textit{geometric}, or \textit{continuum-mechanical} models are typically employed. \textit{Discrete} methods have been shown to offer fast prediction and can be used to calculate and consider wrenches along the body.
+However, due to their discrete nature, they are not as accurate as continuum models for elastic structures and require extensive system identification~\cite{alessi_rod_2024}.

 \textit{Geometric} models are characterized by their computational efficiency.
 This is achieved by assuming, for example, constant curvatures and no elongation.
-However, this leads to a reduced accuracy under conditions of inertial or external forces~\cite{alessi_rod_2024, santina_exact_2019}.
-Hyatt et al.~\cite{hyatt_model_2020} presented an adaptive model predictive controller based on a dynamic constant-curvature model.
-In~\cite{katzschmann_dynamic_2019}, an augmented rigid-body model is combined with the geometric \acf{pcc} model and used for dynamic control.
-This approach is further expanded into a more modular \ac{mpc} framework in~\cite{spinelli_unified_2022}, which enables constraining the motion in the task space.
-Mei et al.~\cite{mei_simultaneous_2023} combine the \ac{pcc} assumption with a Lagrangian dynamics model instead for controlling the motion and stiffness of a particle-jamming soft pneumatic actuator using a nonlinear \ac{mpc} that is not real-time capable.
+However, this leads to a reduced accuracy under inertial or external forces~\cite{alessi_rod_2024, santina_exact_2019}.
+Examples of control approaches using the geometric \acf{pcc} model are given in \tabref{tab:control_sota}~\cite{hyatt_model_2020,katzschmann_dynamic_2019,spinelli_unified_2022,mei_simultaneous_2023}.

-\textit{Continuum-mechanical} models encompass \textit{finite-element models} (FEM) and \textit{rod models}.
-While FEMs are typically the most precise, they also demand the most computational resources.
-Thieffry et al.~\cite{thieffry_control_2019} achieved dynamic real-time control of an \ac{scr} with an FEM by reducing the model order and linearizing the FEM.
+\textit{Continuum-mechanical} models encompass \textit{3D mechanical models}, which represent the detailed 3D structure of the robot and solve it using the finite-element method (FEM), and reduced-order models, such as \textit{rod models}.
+While the 3D models are typically the most precise, they also demand the most computational resources.
+Thieffry et al.~\cite{thieffry_control_2019} achieved real-time control with a 3D model by \ac{pod} and linearization.
 However, the linearized model is only accurate around the state used for linearization.